KellerKain/Cloud-Native-Architecture-and-AI-Projects/README.md

 - `Lab_1/` — introductory materials and simple examples.
 - `Lab_2/` — basic Python exercises and unit tests.
 - `Lab_3/` — async examples, an `apps/` package, and tests for async and HTTP client behavior.
+- `Lab_4/` — Backend developement of a localhost server to summarize text using an AI model